RosemaryMac/Git/README.md

 - How to work as collaborators on a project
 - Which files should and which files should not appear in your repo
 ## Requirements:bookmark:
-- A `README.md`file at the root of the `alx-pre_course repo`, containing a description of the repository
+- A `README.md`file at the root of the `alx-pre_course repo` or `alx-zero_day repo`, containing a description of the repository
-- A `README.md`file, at the root of the folder of this project (i.e. `0x01-git`), describing what this project is about
+- A `README.md`file, at the root of the folder of each of the project (e.g `0x01-git`), describing what this project is about
 - **Do not use GitHub’s web UI**, but the command line to perform the exercise (except for operations that can not possibly be done any other way than through the web UI).
 You won’t be able to perform many of the task requirements on the web UI, and you should start getting used to the command line for simple tasks because many complex tasks can only be done via the command line.
 - Your answer files should only contain the command, and nothing else
 ## Copyright - Plagiarism:stop_sign: